Moral Stories - Online Reference Kids

 We are not responsible for the contents of external websites "Ads by Google"

-Marriage Stories: How to stay happily married?
-Happy married life, Happy married couples
+Muslim Marriage Stories: How to stay happily married?
+Secrets of Happy Married Couples

 For all of these years, he never thought about the shoebox, but one day the little old woman got very sick and the doctor said she would not recover.
 In trying to sort out their affairs, the little old man took down the shoebox and took it to his wife's bedside.
 She agreed that it was time that he should know what was in the shoebox.